jpiskiewicz/questy/README.md

   title VARCHAR(256) NOT NULL,
   description TEXT NOT NULL,
   duration INTEGER NOT NULL,
-  status ENUM('created', 'started', 'finished') NOT NULL );
+  status ENUM('created', 'started', 'finished') NOT NULL, end_time DATETIME NOT NULL
+);
 CREATE USER 'svelte'@'localhost' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON quests.* TO 'svelte'@'localhost';